Loothore907/decentralized-engagement-metrics-mvp/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgements

-- Jupiter DAO community for inspiration and support
-- OpenAI's GPT models for assistance in development

 ## Contact

-For any queries or suggestions, please open an issue in this repository or contact the project maintainer at [Your Contact Information].
+For any queries or suggestions, please open an issue in this repository or contact the project maintainer at @emfr2u (twitter).

-## Further Reading

-For a more detailed overview of the project, its components, and potential applications, please refer to the [PROJECT_OVERVIEW.md](PROJECT_OVERVIEW.md) file in this repository.